 Travis took the stage after Chase’s set and launched into a high-energy stream of consciousness that lasted for 45 minutes.
 This, it turns out, was far from a bad thing.
 Travis is tall – really tall.
 He is 6’ 9” and has a gleeful persona and nonstop delivery that keeps the audience on their toes.
 Travis riffed on narcoleptic girlfriends, pranking his taller brother, and the perils of his altitude-enhanced physique.
 My favorite line concerned him verbally supporting a new date during a girl’s conversation about breast feeding after a certain “bodily ornamental modification”.

 I liked the way these two comedians contrasted with each other stylistically.
 Chase was clearly similar to George Carlin in the way he dropped an absurdity bomb and then let you have time to digest what he just said.
 Taking in Travis’s set is like drinking from a comedy fire hose – keep up and keep breathing if you can.

 The Anacortes crowd slowly warmed up to these two talented comedians, and those who stayed for the entire show were well rewarded.
 I like that H2O is taking chances with our local entertainment options and hope to see this become a regular featured part of our nightlife in Skagit County.

-In addition to writing for SAM, Joel can be found aiming a lens at unsuspecting birds and musicians on any given weekend.
+In addition to writing for The SAM Project, Joel can be found aiming a lens at unsuspecting birds and musicians on any given weekend.
 Unless the northern lights show up, he is generally well rested and not irritable from lack of sleep.